 Nutmeg has a sweet profile and features more in sweets and classic puddings, but is beautiful when it meets classic slow-cooked meats, in Spanish and Italian sauces and even roasted vegetables.
 Nutmeg will work well with allspice, cinnamon and cloves.

-Special tip: Keep small jars, as they are a good way to store spices, which don’t like light, so tuck them away in a cupboard.
+How should spices be stored?
+Keep small jars, as they are a good way to store spices, which don’t like light, so tuck them away in a cupboard.
 As much as spice tins and caddies look great, the tastes and smell will very soon amalgamate, so we prefer to store spices separately.
 We’ve got some great options in store to help you start your own collection.

 What’s the difference between using whole spice or ground?
 Whole spices keep their flavour for longer than the ground, but ground spices are easier to cook with as they take less time for the flavour to go into the food.

 When cooking with whole spices and seeds, make sure you toast them before grinding to amp up their flavour.